Reverend Samuel Parris was the minister at Salem Village during the Salem Witch Trials of 1692.

 A few months later, in October of 1696, it appears that Parris was finally dismissed from the parish because there are no more entries written in his handwriting in the church record book after this date.

-Although Parris had already been dismissed, on July 21, 1697, John Tarbell, Samuel Nurse, Joseph Putnam, Daniel Andrew renewed their charges against Parris, claiming he “did swear positively against the lives of such, as he could not have any knowledge that they might be innocent” and that he worked with the afflicted girls “to know who afflicted the people in their illnesses.”
+Although Parris had already been dismissed, on July 21, 1697, John Tarbell, Samuel Nurse, Joseph Putnam, Daniel Andrew renewed their charges against Parris, claiming he “did swear positively against the lives of such as he could not have any knowledge but they might be innocent” and that he worked with the afflicted girls “to know who afflicted the people in their illnesses.”

 According to the book Salem Witch Trials: A Reference Guide the reason for the renewed charges is because the congregation was suing Parris for occupying the parsonage nine months after his dismissal.
 Parris responded by counter suing for his unpaid salary.
 The congregation lost their suit and, in 1697, paid Parris a settlement of £79 in back salary.

 After Parris’ dismissal from Salem Village he moved to Concord, Mass where he lived until 1705 and then moved to Dunstable where he preached for six months in 1711.
 Parris then moved to Sudbury, Mass where his daughter, Betty, lived until adulthood.
 Samuel Parris died in Sudbury on February 27, 1720.

 Parris later made an appearance as a character in Arthur Miller’s 1953 play The Crucible.
 In the play he is portrayed as a power-hungry minister who is determined to build up his position in the community but is disliked by many of the Salem residents.

 The site of the Salem Village Parsonage was excavated in 1970 and is open to visitors.